Fordham

 - Mentoring Youth Through Legal Education

-- Muslim Law Student Association
+- Muslim Law Students Association

 - OUTLaws

-- Society for the Advancement of Law and Talmud
+- Society for Renewable and Green Energy

-- South Asian Law Student Association
+- South Asian Law Students Association

-- Stein Scholars Program
+- Stein Scholars

 - Student Bar Association